Our Oak Ridge veterinary hospital is devoted to your pet’s wellbeing.

 Dr. William Robinson, Jr. (Dr. Bill) had an avid interest in veterinary medicine since childhood.
 He graduated from Auburn University College of Veterinary Medicine in 1963.
 He then served in the United States Air Force from 1963-1969 as a member of the Veterinary Corps.
 After returning home from the military with the rank of Captain, Dr. Bill joined his uncle (Dr. Robbie) in practice at the Oak Ridge Veterinary Hospital.

 Sadly, Dr. Robbie passed away unexpectedly in 1986.
 Later, in 1987, Dr. Bill bought ORVH.
 Over the years, Dr. Bill worked with a menagerie of part-time and full-time veterinarians.
-Although he is still an associate, Dr. Bill sold ORVH in 2001 to Dr. Rick Hinson, Dr. Kristin Novinger, Dr. Stewart Novinger and Raina Jones.
+In 2001, Dr. Bill sold ORVH to Dr. Rick Hinson, Dr. Kristin Novinger, Dr. Stewart Novinger and Raina Jones.
 Raina started working at ORVH in 1996; Dr. Kris, 1999; Dr. Stewart and Dr. Rick, 2001.
+Dr. Bill continued to work as an associate for many years after selling the practice.
+He slowly reduced his hours until his main duties included coffee tester and moral support.
+Sadly, Dr. Bill’s health took a turn for the worse in 2014, and he passed away in July of that year.
+Oak Ridge Vet would not be where we are today without his leadership and guidance.
+Today Oak Ridge Vet continues to serve the Oak Ridge community with care and compassion.